seanox/spring-webdav/manual/getting-started.md

 an existing one and add the dependencies to the project, e.g. in the `pom.xml` for a Maven based project.

-Spring Boot 2 and 3 are supported.
+Spring Boot 2, 3 and later are supported.

-for Spring Boot 2:
+Spring Boot 2 / javax.servlet:
 ```xml
 <dependency>
     <groupId>com.seanox</groupId>